dadaromeo/dadaromeo.github.com/posts/the-voice-afrique-tweets-mining-part-1.rst

 The show is broadcasted on `Vox Africa <http://www.voxafrica.com/thevoice/>`_.
 For more information, you can look `here <http://www.camerpost.com/cameroun-the-voice-afrique-francophone-postulants-donnent-de-voix/)>`_.

-In this post series, we will use various `data sience <https://en.wikipedia.org/wiki/Data_science>`_ tools to analyse the tweets we collected about the event.
+In this post series, we will use various `data science <https://en.wikipedia.org/wiki/Data_science>`_ tools to analyse the tweets we collected about the event.

 ..
 TEASER_END